Growing up watching Knight Rider and seeing K.I.T.T.

 - Infotainment & more - never be out of touch, it's all connected to your bio metric enabled smart phone.
 Your finger print not only unlocks the phone, but tells the car who is driving and sets your profile, routes and other

 Of course there is far more to it than this, the key here for me - it's an unprecedented volume of data for us to derive insights from.
-There is a good summary from Direct Line in
+There is a good summary from Direct

 It's nothing new!